 - Use salted butter that has been softened to room temperature, but not melted

-- To form a consistent size cookie, use a scoop.
-I use one that measures one tablespoon
+- To form a consistent-sized cookie, use a scoop.
+I use one that measures one tablespoon.

+Can I freeze the cookies?
 These cookies can be frozen.
 You can freeze the cookies two ways: with the glaze or without the glaze.
-Either way, be sure the cookies are fully cooled and place in a single layer in a freezer safe container.
-If you must layer the cookies, use a piece of waxed paper between each layer.
+Either way, be sure the cookies are fully cooled and place in a single layer in a freezer-safe container.
+If you must layer the cookies, use waxed paper between each layer.

 To use, just pull the cookies from the freezer and allow to thaw.

-If you love cookies as much as I do, you'll want to check out these cookies:
+If you love cookies as much as I do, you'll want to check out these other tasty cookie recipes:

 If you make this recipe, I’d love to hear about it!
 Leave a comment below and snap a picture and tag me on Instagram @beyondthechickencoop